 Which Headset is Eleven Table Tennis Available On?

 Eleven Table Tennis is available on Steam VR, Oculus Rift, and Oculus Quest.

 Eleven Table Tennis Gameplay Review

 The game starts with a multi-lingual selection screen.
 You can play Eleven table tennis in English, Chinese (China), Dutch, French (France), German, Hindi, Hungarian, Japanese, Korean, Polish, Portuguese (Portugal), Russian, Spanish (Spain), Swedish!
-After selecting the language, you calibrate your room setup.
-The basic setup of the height of the floor.
+A truly multi-lingual game.
+After selecting the language, you calibrate your room setup, things like the height of your floor.

 There are 3 different environments to play in the apartment where you start, a ski lodge and an arena.
 You can also switch up your avatar to be any number of different things.